chappidiRushi/js-glossary/README.md

 Event delegation is a technique in JavaScript where you attach an event listener to a parent element instead of attaching it to the individual child elements.
 When an event occurs on a child element, it "bubbles" up through the DOM hierarchy to the parent element.
 The event listener on the parent element can then check the event.target property to determine which child element triggered the event.

+### Event loop

+Event loop is a fundamental conecpt in JavaScript that allows for asynchronous programmind despite Javascrpt being a single-threaded.

 ## F

 ### Function